 The original version of the CCL framework dates back to 1999 when I started to work on the classic Crystal Audio Engine for my diploma thesis in engineering school.
-Meanwhile, it’s been rewritten from scratch three times.
-The most recent incarnation that’s used by most software (and some embedded) products at PreSonus is the code I’ve started with in 2004 for the K2 project.
+Meanwhile, it’s been (almost) rewritten three times.
+The most recent incarnation that’s used by most apps and certain embedded products at PreSonus is the code I’ve started with in 2004 for the K2 project.
 There used to be an intermediate version of CCL in my Cash Manager application and in KAE before that.

 There are probably as many reasons not to write a new framework as there are to do so.
 It really depends on what the scope of a project is.
 If the focus is primarily to build an app then there’s most likely enough out there to choose from... but if it’s about creating a platform for many products that need to run on many operating systems including embedded devices the choices are narrowing down quite quickly.
 Nowadays, there are additional options available to desktop developers based on web technologies.
 They are all kind of cool but very UI-centric in the programming patterns they enforce which feels top-down to me.
 I prefer to start with the data model and controller design before thinking about how to reflect it in a user interface.